Heba13/WebSdetunicorn-/README.md

-# Automation Testing for stripe
+# Automation Testing for Sdetunicorn

 This project is aimed at automating Web application testing using selenium 4 and Cucumber framework with BDD (Behavior-Driven Development) methodology.
 This README file will guide you through setting up and running the tests.